inform-us/requirements_specifications/informus/content/info_buttons_SPC.md

 Regular and systematic assessment of Sedation and Agitation is a crucial part of ICU care.
 RASS score should be documented hourly in the day and 4-hourly at night.
-These charts help us evaluate how well we are doing with documenting RASS scores as per our guidelines.
+These charts help us evaluate how well we are doing with assessing and documenting sedation and agitation as per our guidelines.

 ## ? button